SFA North and South Region Challenge Cups: History

 The Challenge Cup competitions replaced the Scottish Qualifying Cup North and South competitions in 2007, after the SFA decided to allow full member clubs at non-league level direct entry to the Scottish Cup proper, and as a consequence the Qualifying Cups were scrapped.
 To compensate clubs for the demise of the tournaments, two new ones were put in their place.

 North

 The North competition was scrapped in 2009.

 Finals

 South

-The South Challenge Cup features 163 senior non-league clubs from the Lowland Football League (16), East of Scotland Football League (59), South of Scotland Football League (10), and West of Scotland Football League (79).
+The South Challenge Cup features 163 senior non-league clubs from the Lowland Football League (16), East of Scotland Football League (57), South of Scotland Football League (11), and West of Scotland Football League (79).

-The reserve teams of Stirling University, Caledonian Braves, and Stranraer, as well as Celtic B, Hearts B and Rangers B, do not take part.
+The reserve teams of Stirling University and Stranraer, as well as Celtic B and Hearts B, do not take part.
 It is an unseeded straight knock-out tournament, without replays.
+It is currently an all-in draw from the start, having previously seen the opening rounds regionalised at times during the competition's history.

-The competition is named the Traderadiators.com South Challenge Cup for sponsorship reasons.
+The competition is named the CarMatKings South Challenge Cup for sponsorship reasons in 2024–25.